frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 - Otherwise, it throws `NoSuchElementException`.

-Did you realize something familiar we've alread seen?
+Did you realize something familiar we've already seen?
 Yes!
 That is basically same as the `PartialFunction`.
-So Scala collections can mix in the `PartialFunction`:
+So Scala collections mix in the `PartialFunction`:

 ```scala
 scala> family.isDefinedAt(100)